CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ## Recent Revisions

+2025-07-07: Linked to more of Beryl's advice on Reddit,

 2025-06-28: added link to Beryl Pratt's advice on Reddit for building endurance.

 2025-06-26: removed speed goals for each level; replaced them with accuracy of first dictation;